fsm-secondary-test/datamonkey_test_repo/ams.md

-real time news update: we all live in amsterdam in west
+more real time news updates: we all live in amsterdam in west